 The Role of Recovery Time

-In terms of downtime, gastric sleeve patients recover more quickly.
+In terms of downtime, gastric sleeve patients recover more quickly, making the hospital stay shorter.
 In fact, sleeve patients can sometimes go home the same day as the procedure, and be back at work in a week.
-By contrast, gastric bypass entails 1-2 nights in the hospital and 2 weeks off work to recover.
+By contrast, gastric bypass, one of the classic gastric bypass procedures, entails 1-2 nights in the hospital and about 2 weeks off work to recover.

 For some patients, this is the most important factor; they need to get back to work as soon as possible.
 For others, a longer recovery time might be a non-issue.